 Add the butter to a large skillet and cook the shrimp until almost cooked through; approximately 2-3 minutes.

-Add the tomato, basil and garlic and cook for another 1-2 minutes until the shrimp is cooked through and is white/pink and not clear.
+Add the tomato, basil, garlic and horseradish and cook for another 1-2 minutes until the shrimp is cooked through and is white/pink and not clear.

 Stir in the flour; then add the heavy cream and cheese.
 Mix well; then add the cooked tortellini and stir until all coated.
 Sprinkle with extra cheese and chopped basil for garnish.